JoonasHeinonen/Full-Stack-Open/readme.md

 * Part Four ( Osa 4, folder 'part_five'  ):
     * Part 5a ( Osa 5a ):
-        * Assignment 5.1.
+        * Assignments 5.1 and 5.2.
 (Done.
 The folder for the project is in 'blogapp' with the foldername 'bloglist-frontend'.)